Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 • Pearl Castaway Club: 40 days before sailing

 A key tip is to book specialty dining as soon as your window opens, especially for popular restaurants.
+On my sailing, I was able to secure a Palo reservation right when the booking window opened at midnight.
+Popular times can disappear quickly, so it helps to log in as soon as you’re eligible.
 Many guests book one specialty meal and rely on rotational dining for the rest of the cruise.

 You’re Not Limited to the Buffet for Lunch on Embarkation Day

 On embarkation day, lunch is casual, and while the buffet is the most popular option, it’s not the only place open.
-Pool deck quick-service spots are typically open for lunch and offer items like burgers, pizza, or grill favorites, depending on the ship.
+Pool deck quick-service spots are typically serving items like burgers, pizza, or grill favorites, depending on the ship.

 There’s No Unlimited Drink Package